amanbhardwaj/coupon-acceptance/README.md

 # coupon-acceptance
+### Project
-Exploratory data analysis of user and contextual attributes that impact acceptance of coupons that people receive while driving.
+This project aims to analyze data and draw insights into the factors that determine a driver's accepance of a coupon delivered to them under various circumstances.
+The objective is exploratory statistical data analysis and visualization of user and contextual attributes that impact acceptance of coupons people receive while driving.
+How would you determine whether a driver is likely to accept a coupon or not?

+### Data
+The data comes from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
+The survey describes user attributes like gender, age, marital status, children, occupation, income, visiting frequency to restaurants, bars, takeaways, coffee houses as well as different driving scenarios like driving destination, current time, weather, temperature, passenger and then ask people whether they will accept the coupon if they are the driver.
+Possible answers to choose: 1.
+Right away, 2.
+Later before the coupon expires, 3.
+No, I do not want the coupon (1 and 2 are acceptance of coupon).

+### Coupon Groups:
+- Less expensive restaurants (under $20)
+- Coffee House
-Coupon Groups: Restaurant(<20), Coffee House, Carry out & Take away, Bar, Restaurant(20-50)
+- Carry out & Take away

-Groups analysed: Bar and Restaurant(20-50)
+- Bar
+- More expensive restaurant($20 - $50)

+### Coupon Groups analyzed:
+- Bar
+- More expensive restaurant($20 - $50)

-A - Bar Coupons
+### A - Bar Coupons

 Based on the observations, drivers with high acceptance rate of the bar coupons are the onces:
 - who go to a bar more than 3 times a month (0.769)